TL;DR

 "Was the new structure ever shared?"

-Here’s the real problem: only 23% of employees say performance management helps them perform better, and 60% of frontline managers don’t feel equipped to support performance at all, as per McKinsey’s State of Organizations report.
-If your incentive program isn’t run right, it’s working against you.
+Here's the real problem: only 23% of employees say performance management helps them perform better.
+And 60% of frontline managers feel unequipped to support performance, according to McKinsey's State of Organizations report.
+When execution fails, leadership loses accountability and the program works against you.

-This guide breaks down how to manage sales incentive programs the smart way so your incentives stop causing chaos and start driving results.
+This guide breaks down how revenue teams manage sales incentive programs the smart way, so your incentives stop causing chaos and start driving results.

 What is Sales Incentive Program Management?